Donkan1911/Donkan-i3wm-rice/README.md

-Hello future Donkan or random user of my i3wm rice 🍚 This is the first ever rice that I publish online so I hope you like it because I use it almost everyday 🫪 Make sure to read all of this carefully unless you know what you're doing and I'm pretty sure all of what is below works
+Hello future Donkan or random user of my i3wm rice, this is the first ever rice that I publish online so I hope you like it because I use it almost everyday 🫪🍚
+Make sure to read all of this carefully unless you know what you're doing and I'm pretty sure all of what is below works

 Before you can clone this rice you have to install a few packages :

-i3-wm
-i3blocks
-picom
-kitty
-feh
-udiskie
-xss-lock
-i3lock
-networkmanager
-network-manager-applet
-maim
-xclip
-pulseaudio
-xorg-xrandr
-xorg-xset
-xorg-setxkbmap
-xorg-xinput
-lm_sensors
+i3-wm,
+i3blocks,
+picom,
+kitty,
+feh,
+udiskie,
+xss-lock,
+i3lock,
+networkmanager,
+network-manager-applet,
+maim,
+xclip,
+pulseaudio,
+xorg-xrandr,
+xorg-xset,
+xorg-setxkbmap,
+xorg-xinput,
+lm_sensors,
-nvidia-utils (if you have a Nvidia GPU) wireless_tools bluez bluez-utils playerctl base-devel libx11 libxinerama libxft git
+nvidia-utils (if you have a Nvidia GPU), wireless_tools, bluez, bluez-utils, playerctl, base-devel, libx11, libxinerama, libxft, git

 Here's the command for Arch Linux users : sudo pacman -S git i3-wm i3blocks picom kitty feh udiskie xss-lock i3lock networkmanager network-manager-applet maim xclip pulseaudio xorg-xrandr xorg-xset xorg-setxkbmap xorg-xinput lm_sensors nvidia-utils wireless_tools bluez bluez-utils playerctl base-devel libx11 libxinerama libxft